 Thank you for stopping by!
 I'm the author of the Minecrafter novels Escape from the Overworld, Attack on the Overworld, The Rise of Herobrine, Down Into the Nether, The Armies of Herobrine, Battle with the Wither, Adventure Against the Endermen, Mysteries of the Overworld, Danger in the Jungle Temple, Clash in the Underwater World, Last of the Ender Crystal, and Return of the Ender Dragon; the how-to-draw manga books Manga Art For Beginners and Manga Art for Intermediates; the comic book Barbie Puppies: Puppy Party; and "Picture Perfect" in the graphic novel Tales from the Crypt.

-A language arts lesson plan around my book Escape from the Overworld is available to classrooms around the world through the official Minecraft: Education Edition site.
+I have two lesson plans around my Minecrafter books available to classrooms around the world through the official Minecraft: Education Edition site.
+The first is a language arts lesson around my book Escape from the Overworld called Reading and Writing Minecraft.
+The next is a lesson plan around my book Attack on the Overworld called Saying No to Cyberbullying to help kids be safer online.
 In June 2018, Microsoft also flew me to Brussels, Belgium to speak before members of the European Union and their children about Minecraft's educational potential and how my Minecrafter books discuss issues like cyberbullying, cultural differences and critical thinking.

 My books have been called "EXCITING" by Forbes, "RECOMMENDED READING" by School Library Journal, and have been spotlighted by The Today Show, Sci Fi Magazine, Barnes & Noble Kids Blog, MTV and more.
 Escape from the Overworld and Attack on the Overworld are both available from the Scholastic Book Fair for second through sixth graders.